aurelia/site-generator/lib/app/docs/api/router/index.md

 #### Properties

-* `activationStrategy:string` - Add to specify an activation strategy if it is always the same and you do not want that to be in your view-model code.
+* `activationStrategy: string` - Add to specify an activation strategy if it is always the same and you do not want that to be in your view-model code.
 Available values are &#x27;replace&#x27; and &#x27;invoke-lifecycle&#x27;.
-* `caseSensitive:boolean` - When true is specified, this route will be case sensitive.
+* `caseSensitive: boolean` - When true is specified, this route will be case sensitive.
-* `generationUsesHref:boolean` - Indicates that when route generation is done for this route, it should just take the literal value of the href property.
+* `generationUsesHref: boolean` - Indicates that when route generation is done for this route, it should just take the literal value of the href property.
-* `href:string` - The URL fragment to use in nav models.
+* `href: string` - The URL fragment to use in nav models.
 If unspecified, the [[RouteConfig.route]] will be used.
 However, if the [[RouteConfig.route]] contains dynamic segments, this property must be specified.
-* `layoutModel:string` - specifies the model parameter to pass to the layout view model&#x27;s &#x60;activate&#x60; function.
+* `layoutModel: string` - specifies the model parameter to pass to the layout view model&#x27;s &#x60;activate&#x60; function.
-* `layoutView:string` - specifies the file name of a layout view to use.
+* `layoutView: string` - specifies the file name of a layout view to use.
-* `layoutViewModel:string` - specifies the moduleId of the view model to use with the layout view.
+* `layoutViewModel: string` - specifies the moduleId of the view model to use with the layout view.
-* `moduleId:string` - The moduleId of the view model that should be activated for this route.
+* `moduleId: string` - The moduleId of the view model that should be activated for this route.
-* `name:string` - A unique name for the route that may be used to identify the route when generating URL fragments.
+* `name: string` - A unique name for the route that may be used to identify the route when generating URL fragments.
 Required when this route should support URL generation, such as with [[Router.generate]] or the route-href custom attribute.
-* `nav:` - When specified, this route will be included in the [[Router.navigation]] nav model.
+* `nav: ` - When specified, this route will be included in the [[Router.navigation]] nav model.
 Useful for dynamically generating menus or other navigation elements.
 When a number is specified, that value will be used as a sort order.
-* `navModel:NavModel` - The navigation model for storing and interacting with the route&#x27;s navigation settings.
+* `navModel: NavModel` - The navigation model for storing and interacting with the route&#x27;s navigation settings.
-* `navigationStrategy:` - A function that can be used to dynamically select the module or modules to activate.
+* `navigationStrategy: ` - A function that can be used to dynamically select the module or modules to activate.
 The function is passed the current [[NavigationInstruction]], and should configure instruction.config with the desired moduleId, viewPorts, or redirect.
-* `redirect:string` - A URL fragment to redirect to when this route is matched.
+* `redirect: string` - A URL fragment to redirect to when this route is matched.
-* `route:` - The route pattern to match against incoming URL fragments, or an array of patterns.
+* `route: ` - The route pattern to match against incoming URL fragments, or an array of patterns.
-* `settings:any` - Arbitrary data to attach to the route.
+* `settings: any` - Arbitrary data to attach to the route.
 This can be used to attached custom data needed by components like pipeline steps and activated modules.
-* `title:string` - The document title to set when this route is active.
+* `title: string` - The document title to set when this route is active.
-* `viewPorts:any` - The view ports to target when activating this route.
+* `viewPorts: any` - The view ports to target when activating this route.
 If unspecified, the target moduleId is loaded into the default viewPort (the viewPort with name &#x27;default&#x27;).
 The viewPorts object should have keys whose property names correspond to names used by &lt;router-view&gt; elements.
 The values should be objects specifying the moduleId to load into that viewPort.
 The values may optionally include properties related to layout: